Jeniffer-sys/FINAL-PROJECT---Global-Sales-Performance-Analysis/README.md

 Seaborn – Built on top of Matplotlib, used for advanced statistical visualizations with enhanced aesthetics.

+## Overall Summary

+The document provides a comprehensive analysis of worldwide sales transactions.

+The dataset is a clean and valuable resource for financial performance and profitability analysis.

+Revenue and profit are significantly influenced by region, product category, and sales channel.

+The analysis highlights the critical role of discounts, marketing spend, and customer satisfaction in shaping profitability.

+Insights from the analysis are useful for understanding time-based trends and identifying sales anomalies.

+The findings are crucial for making data-driven decisions to optimize business performance and financial success.

+##  Conclusion

+The analysis provides a comprehensive overview of sales performance globally.
+It highlights profitable markets, effective product lines, and areas requiring strategic focus.
+The findings can support decision-making in pricing strategies, regional marketing, and inventory planning.
+Further analysis can be extended with predictive modeling and interactive dashboards in Power BI.

 This dataset offers a comprehensive perspective on sales performance and profitability, enabling analysis across multiple dimensions such as product, region, time, and customer behavior.